afarcome/LMdim/Readme.md

-Code for the paper "Dimensionality reduction for longitudinal multivariate data by optimizing class separation of projected latent Markov models"

 This project reports R code for implementing the methods in the paper "Dimensionality reduction for longitudinal multivariate data by optimizing class separation of projected latent Markov models".

 The following libraries shall be installed in R before using code from